-We received a Gold Award from Stonewall – the world’s second-largest LGBTQ+ charity – for our commitment to inclusion of lesbian, gay, bi, trans and queer people in the workplace in the Stonewall Workplace Equality Index 2023.
-Middlesex also ranked 58th (out of 268 institutions) in this Index, and came 8th out of the 30 higher education institutions that took part this year.
+Middlesex received a Gold Award and secured a place in the Top 100 list for leading LGBTQ+ inclusive employers in the workplace in the Stonewall Workplace Equality Index 2023.
+We also ranked 58th out of 268 institutions in the overall ranking, and came 8th out of the 30 higher education institutions that took part this year.
 This is a significant achievement for the University and our community, substantially building upon our previous Bronze status and climbing up 45 places from 2022.

 At Middlesex we are proud of our diverse community of staff, students and partners.
 Our aim is to encourage and support an environment within the University which helps staff and students fulfil their potential and thrive in the workplace and in their studies, irrespective of disability and ill health.
 We encourage our students and staff to disclose any disabilities or long-term health conditions, to ensure they receive the support they need.